hernandezb3/llama-on-uconn-hpc/README.md

 <img src="readme_images/model_interaction.png" width="650">
 </p>

 The book reviews are sourced from train.csv on [Kaggle.com](https://www.kaggle.com/competitions/goodreads-books-reviews-290312/data).
-A random sample of 20 reviews was generated using goodreads_sample.py which creates the sample found in goodreads_20.csv.
+A random sample of 20 reviews was generated using goodreads_sample.py which creates the sample in goodreads_20.csv.
 There are two variables of interest in goodreads_20.csv:
+- rating: a rating of the book on a 0 to 5 scale
 - review_text: the text of the book review
-- rating: a rating of the book on a 0 to 5 scale

 ![alt text](readme_images/goodreads_preview.png)